PopcornPanda/cephfs-cpanel-quota/README.md

 ## TODO
 - Make `repquota` drop-in replacement for tricking WHM to get quota data from CephFS (for now, WHM doesn't show right information about disk usage)
-- Make `quota` equivalent for checking user quota in CLI.
-I've prototype in bash and need to rewrite it to python.

 ## Knonw Issues
 The following list is more about cPanel issues with CephFS than with this script: